liviucotfas/ase-web-and-cloud-applications-security/06 - MVCStore - Advanced Architecture - Repository Pattern and DTOs.md

 }
 ```

-> **Testing Benefits**: Tests now mock the repository instead of the DbContext, making them faster and more focused on business logic.
+> **Testing Benefits**: Tests now mock the service (which in turn uses the repository), making them faster and more focused on business logic.

 ### Run and Test

 1. Start the application
-2. Navigate to the home page to see the paginated product list
+2. Navigate to the home page — the product list now renders using `ProductListItemDto` objects
-3. Test the pagination by clicking through pages
+3. Verify that the `CategoryName` column displays correctly (flattened from the `Category` navigation property)
 4. All products now display using DTOs, providing better security and separation of concerns

 ##  11. <a name='UnderstandingSOLIDPrinciples'></a>Understanding SOLID Principles